srest2021/atclean/README.md

 Arguments (will override default config file settings if specified):
 - First provide TNS name(s) of object(s) to download
 - `-c` or `--controls`: download control light curves in addition to SN light curve
-- `-b` or `--closebright`: RA and Dec coordinates separated by comma of a close bright object interfering with the target object's light curve
-	- These coordinates will become the center of the circle of control light curves.
+- `-b` or `--closebright`: use RA and Dec coordinates of a close bright object interfering with the target object's light curve as the center of the circle of control light curves.
-	- Note that you may only specify these for 1 object, so it is recommended to only download 1 object's group of light curves when using this command.
-	- If the script crashes in the middle of downloading control light curves, you can use the `--start_from` argument to specify a certain control index to start downloading from.
-For example, if you've already downloaded 3 control light curves and you get an error downloading control light curve 004, you can simply rerun the script with the argument `--start_from 4`.
+	- These RA and Dec coordinates must be manually input by the user in the SN list text file.
+(The default file name is 'snlist.txt' and is automatically generated in the given output directory once script is run at least once.
+Simply open the file and add in the desired RA and Dec.)
 - `-u` or `--username`: override default username given in `atlas_lc_settings.ini` config file
 - `-a` or `--tns_api_key`: override default TNS API key given in `atlas_lc_settings.ini` config file
 - `-f ` or `--cfg_filename`: provide a different config file filename (default is `atlas_lc_settings.ini`)